gleecher/poetryslam2/README.md

 have the sonnets.txt file in, which contains Shakespeare's 154 sonnets, so if you enter sonnets.txt it will use that, or you may include one of your own.
 Then it will ask for an n value which you can enter.
-The output will be played over your system, and the final poem will be saved to the outputs folder
+The output will be played over your system, and the final poem will be saved to the outputs folder.
+The poem will also read out the poem, and save the audio to the output_audio folder as an mp3 file.

 Description: This program uses n-grams and a genetic algorithm to generate poetry inspired by the sonnets of shakespeare.
 The inspirational set is all